fogellab/multiWGCNA/README.md

 # multiWGCNA: an R package for deep mining gene co-expression networks in multi-trait expression data

+multiWGCNA can be installed from GitHub like this:
 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))
   install.packages("BiocManager")